 What is “Managed by your organization”?

-Managed by your organization is a Chrome browser feature that allows organization administrators to remotely configure a browser, make changes to settings, and block them from being changed by a computer user.
+Managed by your organization is a Chrome feature that was released by Google to allow administrators to configure policies for the browser.
+These policies can configure or restrict the browser (e.g. configure browser settings, restrict changing settings).
 When this mode is activated, the “Managed by your organization” message appears in the Chrome main menu, and the user is deprived of the opportunity to enter the browser settings and make changes to them.

-Unfortunately, malware authors use the “Managed by your organization” feature to install malicious browser extensions, set homepage and search engine, block browser settings from changes an so on.
+Unfortunately, Cybercriminals abuse the “Managed by your organization” feature to install malicious browser extensions, set homepage and search engine, block browser settings from changes an so on.
 Malware that changes browser settings is called ‘browser hijacker’.
-Scammers use malicious software to take control of your computer’s web browser and change how and what it displays when you’re surfing the Web.
+Cybercriminals use malicious software to take control of your computer’s web browser and change how and what it displays when you’re surfing the Web.
 Therefore, if the “Managed by your organization” entry appeared in your Chrome’s menu, then your computer is infected, and you need to find the browser hijacker as soon as possible and remove it from the computer.

 Most often, browser hijackers promote fake search engines by setting their address as the default search provider.
 This means that users whose web browser is infected with a browser hijacker are forced to visit a fake search engine each time they search in the Internet, open a new window or tab.
 And since a fake search engine is not a real search provider and does not have the ability to find the information users need, it redirects the user’s browser to a legitimate search engine.
 The malware creators are utilizing legitimate search engine as they may make revenue from the advertisements which are shown in the search results.